2015 award recipients

 This project focused on youth-led community development and provided support for local youth who are refugees to obtain training as professional interpreters in their native languages, meeting a demonstrated need for interpreters in the rare languages represented among local refugee populations.

 Affiliated with UNC Student Health Action Coalition (SHAC), this project recruited and trained volunteers from UNC Health Affairs graduate schools to provide health education for an underserved school in Durham, North Carolina.
 This program benefited the elementary school students and provided an important experience for UNC graduate students.

 This project established a goat cooperative in rural Uganda to promote positive economic growth, community collaboration, financial literacy, good health and sustainable farming practices.
 Gihani Dissanayake ’15, Helena Archer ’15, Julie Saracino ’14

 Galapagos Science Center Water Survey

-The project aims to provide first-of-its-kind research to establish baseline measurements of fecal contaminants in drinking water on the island of San Cristobal.
-This research will link the levels of contamination to health outcomes with the aim of emphasizing the importance of clean water to the local government and residential population.
-Furthermore, the project will help guide the efforts of the local government as they upgrade their water infrastructure systems.
-Finally, the project will work with local scientists to create a lab that can assess the effectiveness of water treatment and distribution systems on the island for years to come.
+The project provided first-of-its-kind research to establish baseline measurements of fecal contaminants in drinking water on the island of San Cristobal.
+This research linked the levels of contamination to health outcomes, emphasized the importance of clean water to the local government and residential population and guided the local government’s efforts to upgrade their water infrastructure systems.
+The project also engaged with local scientists, creating a lab to assess the effectiveness of water treatment and distribution systems on the island.
+Billy Gerhard ’14

 Firm Foundations/Fundamentos Firmes